Employee Engagement and Strategic Onboarding for Higher Education

-Helping financial services organizations onboard and retain a muti-talented, multi-skilled workforce
+Helping institutions of higher learning onboard and retain a muti-talented, multi-skilled workforce

 Higher education HR professionals face daunting challenges: paper-based processes, communication with multiple constituencies, and coordinating with distributed locations.
 Strategic needs include attracting top talent, leadership development, and succession planning.

 In a survey of 80 colleges and universities, most HR leaders reported that their institution does core HR functions well (benefits, retirement, core data).
 However, they saw “significant opportunities to improve service delivery and shift investments to the areas that improve effectiveness,” including employee and manager self-service, automated workflow, and centralized support.
 The one dark cloud in their response rests in the lack of investment in technology to support talent management practices.

 It’s clear that higher education talent management professionals see the opportunities to impact key challenges through new approaches and the use of technology.
 The latest talent management practices can bring relief to an institution’s financial pressures, succession concerns, and more.